Key takeaways

 Source: Federal Open Market Committee (FOMC)

-For example, the Fed’s latest projections show that just two officials see borrowing costs holding steady next year.
+For example, the Fed’s latest projections show that just two officials see borrowing costs holding steady this year.
 Most officials expect rate cuts.

 It may sound daunting, but consumers can use it to help guide their financial decisions.
-Say you’re wondering when to lock in a certificate of deposit (CD), and you want to snag a bank’s highest offer.
+Say you’re wondering when to lock in a CD, and you want to snag a bank’s highest offer.
 You may be able to glean whether rates have already peaked just by looking at the Fed’s projections.

 The downside of the Fed’s dot plot